-Haryana election result: Congress’ Vinesh Phogat leads in Julana
+Haryana election result: Congress’ Vinesh Phogat wins from Julana

 With 13 of the 15 rounds of counting over, the wrestler was ahead of the Bharatiya Janata Party’s Yogesh Kumar by a margin of 5,231 votes.

-Wrestler and Congress candidate Vinesh Phogat was leading from the Julana Assembly constituency as the counting of votes for the Haryana Assembly elections was underway on Tuesday, showed data from the Election Commission.
+Wrestler and Congress candidate Vinesh Phogat won the Julana Assembly constituency in Haryana on Tuesday, according to data from the Election Commission.

-At 1 pm, with 13 of the 15 rounds of counting over, Phogat was ahead of the Bharatiya Janata Party’s Yogesh Kumar by a margin of 5,231 votes.
+Phogat was declared winner with a margin of 6,015 over the Bharatiya Janata Party’s Yogesh Kumar.
 The Aam Aadmi Party’s Kavita Rani, a former World Wrestling Entertainment star, was placed fifth.

 Follow Scroll’s coverage of the 2024 Haryana Assembly election result here